We realize that this very well might be the first solar electric system

 It was true when photovoltaic technology was young and the cost of solar

-average U.S. conditions save enough resources to offset their production
+under average U.S. conditions save enough resources to offset their production

 in three to four years.
 Considering most of them last at least 25 years,